-We have adopted a Code of Business Conduct and Ethics, or the Code of Conduct, that is applicable to all of the directors, executives, employees and independent contractors of Endava and our subsidiaries.
+We have adopted a Code of Conduct that is applicable to all of the directors, executives, employees and independent contractors of Endava and our subsidiaries.
 A copy of the Code of Conduct is available on our website at www.endava.com.
-The audit committee of our board of directors is responsible for overseeing the Code of Conduct and must approve any waivers of the Code of Conduct for directors, executives, employees and independent contractors.
+The board of directors is responsible for overseeing the Code of Conduct and must approve any waivers of the Code of Conduct for directors, executives, employees and independent contractors.
 We expect that any amendments to the Code of Conduct, or any waivers of its requirements, will be disclosed on our website.